Nicole's Tips for a Smooth Landing in China

 by Nicole Cory - HCE Mentor

-When I arrived in China at the end of June, I assumed that my “go with the flow” nature would help me conquer virtually every obstacle I encountered.
+When I arrived in China at the end of June, I assumed that my “go with the flow” nature would help me conquer every obstacle I encountered.
 Plot twist: It didn’t.
 While an easygoing personality will help with some of the challenges in a new country, it won’t solve all your problems.
 Looking back now, I believe I have the secret formula to ensuring a successful and smooth transition into China life.

-Perhaps this seems like an obvious thing to do before you move to a new country.
-But if you're an individual who likes to “go with the flow” or you’re just too busy, it’s entirely possible that you’ll neglect to research about life in China until the night before your 16-hour flight.
-You can probably tell that I was one of those individuals.
-Although I did survive and now have pages of funny stories, doing some research in advance would have saved me time, money, and embarrassment.
+This seems like an obvious thing to do before you move to a new country.
+But if you like to “go with the flow” or you’re just too busy, you might put off researching life in China until the night before your 16-hour flight.
+You can probably tell that I was one of those people.
+While I did survive, and now have pages of funny stories, some research in advance would have saved me time, money, and embarrassment.
 I encourage anyone who plans to move to China to do your homework!
 Talk to your Chinese friends, get in contact with other individuals in HCE, buy a book, or look up information online.
 Not everyone speaks English, and you may end up in situations where you have to solve a problem on your own.
 Don’t just assume you can handle anything—some good research will make your life a ton easier.